 As well as offering one of the world’s most striking views, the elaborately terraced hillsides outside Lonji are a fine place to relax and walk.
 Wandering around the old pathways with our guide, we’ll enjoy encounters with smiling local Zhuang farmers tending their paddy.
 Photographers will have plenty to get excited about as the fading light intensifies the beautiful colours of the swirling terraces.

 Spend a leisurely day, on your own, exploring the town and rice fields.

 In spring time, when filled with irrigation water, the rice terraces appear as bands of silver and terracotta; in summer, they’re vibrant green; and during the autumn harvest season, golden brown.
 You’ll be able to savour the amazing views over them at breakfast time while sipping a cup of steaming, sweet ‘oil tea’.
 Local Zhuang farmers, who still work the terraces using horse-drawn ploughs, are charming hosts.
 This area is also homeland of the Yao minority, whose womenfolk grow their hair to extraordinary lengths, and wear it coiled in to fabulous ornamental headdresses.

 Drive back to Guilin for a flight to Shanghai.
 Transfer to the hotel by Maglev, the world’s fastest train in regular commercial service.
-Stay at the Bund hotel or similar for two nights.
+Stay at the Greenland Jiulong Hotel (Mar 2020 Bund hotel)l or similar for two nights.

 For your first evening in Shanghai, we’ll take a stroll along the Bund to experience the futuristic skyline of Pudong across the Huangpu River – a quintessentially 21st century vision!